cosmos/ibc-go/docs/ibc/proto-docs.md

 <a name="ibc.applications.fee.v1.FeeEnabledChannel"></a>

 ### FeeEnabledChannel
-Contains the PortID & ChannelID for a fee enabled channel
+FeeEnabledChannel contains the PortID & ChannelID for a fee enabled channel

 | Field | Type | Label | Description |